TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-05-13-hidden-gems-of-php-packages-psalm-fixing-your-code.md

     But did you know it can automatically fix these issues?
-tweet: "New Post on #php 🐘 blog: Hidden Gems of PHP Packages: @psalmphp Fixing Your Code"

 updated_since: "June 2019"
 updated_message: "A new option `--issues=all` is added in Psalm 3.3.1"